 This isn’t the first time I’ve shared a recipe for enjoying leftover sweet potatoes.
 Try out this Sweet Potato Praline Quesadilla!

-I hope you had a wonderful Thanksgiving spent with family!
+I hope you had a wonderful Thanksgiving spent with family.
+Let me know if you try making these sweet potato biscuits!